PerrettaAS/ArduinoBasicProjects/README.md

-# ArduinoBasicProjects
+# Arduino Practice Projects

-A repository of practice projects for learning Arduino.
+A repository for practice projects used to learn the basics of the Arduino.